Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Malvaceae >>> Hibiscus coulteri

 Hibiscus coulteri

-Watercolor © by Michael Plagens
+Illustration of Hibiscus coulteri © by Michael Plagens

 FLOWERS: Showy five-petaled flowers with five linear sepals below petals.
 Petals are pale yellow often with a maroon central spot on each.
 Stamens fused into a tube.
-Rising from the center of the column is a five-branched stigma with burgandy-red tips.
+Rising from the center of the column is a five-branched stigma with burgundy-red tips.

 SHRUB: Several perennial, slightly woody stems rising to about a meter in height.
 Leaves deciduous with frost or drought.